-- A. "Subject at risk" means any individual who may be exposed to the possibility of injury, including physical, psychological, or social injury, as a consequence of participation as a subject in any research, development, or related activity which departs from the application of those established and accepted methods necessary to meet his or her needs, or which increases the ordinary risks of daily life, including the recognized risks inherent in a chosen occupation or field of service. - B. "Informed consent" means the knowing consent of an individual or his or her legally authorized representative, so situated as to be able to exercise free power of choice without undue inducement or any element of force, fraud, deceit, duress, or other form of constraint or coercion.
-The basic elements of information necessary to such consent include: - A fair explanation of the procedures to be followed, and their purposes, including identification of any procedures which are experimental; - 2.
-A description of any attendant discomforts and risks reasonably to be expected; - A description of any benefits reasonably to be expected; - 4.
-A disclosure of any appropriate alternative procedures that might be advantageous for the subject; - 5.
-An offer to answer any inquiries concerning the procedures; and - 6.
-An instruction that the person is free to withdraw his or her consent and to discontinue participation in the project or activity at any time without prejudice to the subject. - 7.
-With respect to biomedical or behavioral research which may result in physical injury, an explanation as to whether compensation and medical treatment are available if physical injury occurs and, if so, what it consists of or where further information may be obtained.
+- A. "Human Subject" refers to a living individual about whom an investigator (whether professional or student) obtains data, through intervention or interaction with the individual, or identifiable private information. - B. "Research" means a systematic investigation (i.e., the gathering and analysis of information) designed to develop or contribute to generalizable knowledge. - C. "Investigator" means an individual who either initiates or actually conducts a research investigation, alone or with others. - D. "Minimal risk" means that the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests. - E. "Informed consent" means the knowing consent of an individual or his or her legally authorized representative, so situated as to be able to exercise free power of choice without undue inducement or any element of force, fraud, deceit, duress, or other form of constraint or coercion.
+The basic elements of information necessary to such consent include: - 1. a fair and easily understood explanation of the procedures to be followed, and their purposes, including identification of any procedures that are experimental. - 2. a description of any attendant discomforts and risks reasonably to be expected. - 3. a description of any benefits reasonably to be expected. - 4. a disclosure of any appropriate alternative procedures that might be advantageous for the subject. - 5. an offer to answer any inquiries concerning the procedures. - 6. an instruction that the person is free to withdraw his or her consent and to discontinue participation in the project or activity at any time without prejudice to the subject.

-- 8. A clear and plain statement of reporting requirements related to disclosure of illegal activities. - C. "Research misconduct" is defined by APSU Policy 99:013 to mean the following: Misconduct in research or other creative or scholarly activities is defined to include but is not limited to the following acts committed by faculty, staff, students, and research associates of the University: - 1.
+- 7. with respect to biomedical or behavioral research that may result in physical injury, an explanation as to whether compensation and medical treatment are available if physical injury occurs and, if so, what it consists of or where further information may be obtained. - 8.
+A clear and plain statement of reporting requirements related to disclosure of illegal activities. - "Research misconduct" is defined by APSU Policy 99:013 to mean the following: Misconduct in research or other creative or scholarly activities is defined to include but is not limited to the following acts committed by faculty, staff, students, and research associates of the University: - 1.
 The fabrication or falsification of data or results, the theft of methods or data from others, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the academic and research community for proposing, conducting or reporting research or other scholarly or creative activities.
-It does not include error or honest differences in interpretations or judgements of data. - 2.
+It does not include error or honest differences in interpretations or judgments of data. - 2.
 Failure to comply with Federal and University requirements pertaining to the conduct of research.
-This includes but is not limited to: falsification of certifications and representations pertaining to government compliance requirements, failure to obtain proper review and approval by the authorized University Board for research that involves human subjects, animals, radioactive materials or other biohazards, and/or failure to follow directives made by authorized University Boards concerning research subjects, materials or procedures. - 3.
-Failure to meet legal requirements governing the proposing, conducting, or reporting of research. - 4.
+This includes but is not limited to: falsification of certifications and representations pertaining to government compliance requirements, failure to obtain proper review and approval by the authorized University Board for research that involves human subjects, animals, radioactive materials or other biohazards, and/or failure to follow directives made by authorized University Boards concerning research subjects, materials or procedures. - Failure to meet legal requirements governing the proposing, conducting, or reporting of research. - 4.
 Condoning violations of University research policies.
-This includes but is not limited to failure to notify appropriate University authorities whenever it becomes obvious or apparent that misconduct probably has occurred, or failure to cooperate in an investigation under the procedures specified by this policy. - 5.
-Retaliation of any kind against a person who in good faith reported or provided information about suspected or alleged misconduct.
+This includes but is not limited to failure to notify appropriate University authorities whenever it becomes obvious or apparent that misconduct probably has occurred, or failure to cooperate in an investigation under the procedures specified by this policy.

+5. Retaliation of any kind against a person who in good faith reported or provided information about suspected or alleged misconduct.